El Arroyo is a Mexican restaurant in the town where I live, Austin, Texas, and is known for its humorous signs. This one made me smile.

 A binge is a cry for help, a sign that you need support.
 Often what precedes a binge are intense feelings.
 You may feel helpless, panicked, uncertain, overwhelmed, or unsure.
 You may be trying something new.
 You may feel stressed or worried.

 A binge is not a sign of poor will power, but simply a grasp for safety: you’re looking for a “holding container,” something to help you feel safe, calmer and less stressed in the face of this overwhelm.

-Imagine the cry to binge as a small child saying, “Um, folks, I need some help here!”
+Imagine the binge’s cry as a small child saying, “Um, folks, I need some help here!”

 - And step in and give yourself help and support.
-You are where you are.
-And if in this moment, you’re having a strong urge to binge, make room for it.
-This doesn’t mean letting the binge take over.
-You simply accept that you feel scared or uncertain and are needing support.
-Then, you step in to give yourself this self care.
+Then, you step in to give yourself support.
 This can include leaning on others for help – you don’t have to tough it out on your own.
+It can take many forms – emotional support, physical support, or spiritual support.
 The urge to binge usually lasts about 15 minutes.
 Often having someone at your side during this time can make all the difference in moving through it.

-Other tools that can help you move out of a binge:
+Other tools to help you move out of a binge

 What soothes a binge are practices of compassion, containment (feeling safe and held), and connection.
 They foster feelings of safety and soothe the emotional brain, allowing the intense emotions to ease and flow.
 Here are a few more tools to try, that nurture all three of these needs: